sgmurphy/wordpress-plugins/wpvivid-backuprestore/readme.txt

 Yes, we do.
 Here are the guides for [migrating your site to a new host](https://wpvivid.com/get-started-transfer-site.html), [creating a manual backup](https://wpvivid.com/get-started-create-a-manual-backup.html), [restoring your site from a backup](https://wpvivid.com/get-started-restore-site.html), and more on [our docs page](https://wpvivid.com/documents).

 == Changelog ==
+= 0.9.102 =
+- Added: Cloud storage tokens are now encrypted in the database.
+- Added: lotties folder (if any) will be included in backups by default.
+- Fixed: Domain could not be replaced during migration in some cases.
+- Fixed: Adding Digital Ocean Space would fail in some cases.
+- Fixed: Images added via ACF plugin would be scanned as unused.
+- Fixed some bugs in the plugin.
+- Optimized the plugin code.
 = 0.9.101 =
 - Fixed: Retention settings did not work for scheduled backups.
 - Fixed: Scanning unused images would fail in some cases.